Bertolt Brecht: Weimar Republic Berlin (1925–1933)

-In 1925, Brecht also saw two films that had a significant influence on him: Chaplin's The Gold Rush and Eisenstein's Battleship Potemkin.
+In 1925, Brecht saw two films which influenced him significantly: Chaplin's The Gold Rush and Eisenstein's Battleship Potemkin.
 Brecht had compared Valentin to Chaplin, and the two of them provided models for Galy Gay in Man Equals Man.
-Brecht later wrote that Chaplin "would in many ways come closer to the epic than to the dramatic theatre's requirements."
-They met several times during Brecht's time in the United States, and discussed Chaplin's Monsieur Verdoux project, which it is possible Brecht influenced.
+Brecht later wrote that Chaplin "would in many ways come closer to the epic than to the dramatic theatre's requirements".
+The two men met several times during Brecht's stay in the United States, and discussed Chaplin's Monsieur Verdoux project, which it is possible Brecht influenced.